GETI insight: Careers are shaped by constraint, not choice

 Research data shows that when fewer professionals are prepared to deploy, employers respond by loading compensation with financial incentives, including longer rosters, location allowances and retention premiums.

-- Build scarce experience faster
+- Build experience quickly in complex environments

-- Maintain earning momentum even when lateral moves dominate
+- Maintain earning momentum in competitive markets

 From a workforce perspective, FIFO monetises what the market currently values most: availability, adaptability and readiness to operate where others opt out.